jeffbass/imagezmq/docs/FAQ.rst

 Why does image sender need to restart when the image hub program restarts?
 ==========================================================================

-This need to restart the image sending program when an image receiving program restarts is an expected behavior in the REQ/REP messaging pattern, but does not happen in the PUB/SUB messaging pattern.
+The need to restart the image sending program when an image receiving program restarts is an expected behavior in the REQ/REP messaging pattern, but does not happen in the PUB/SUB messaging pattern.
 This is actually a design choice made by the ZMQ team for the simplest REQ / REP pattern (which is the one my own